 Every year, a measureable portion of Children’s annual expenses fund community benefit programs and services that promote health and increase access to care.
 These services include financial assistance, the unreimbursed costs of Medicaid, community health programs and advocacy, medical professional education, and more.
-For descriptions of selected programs, read our most recent annual report.
+These costs are reported to the IRS on the Children's Minnesota 990.

 Under the Affordable Care Act, tax-exempt hospitals like Children's are required to conduct a community health needs assessment (CHNA) every three years.
 This assessment identifies health needs in the community through review of secondary data and collection of primary data from community members and leaders.